apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, structs and maps are wrapped by the `{}` brackets in casting them to strings.
 For instance, the `show()` action and the `CAST` expression use such brackets.
 In Spark 3.0 and earlier, the `[]` brackets are used for the same purpose.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.castComplexTypesToString.enabled` to `true`.

+  - In Spark 3.1, NULL elements of structures, arrays and maps are converted to "null" in casting them to strings.
+In Spark 3.0 or earlier, NULL elements are converted to empty strings.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.castComplexTypesToString.enabled` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.0.1

 - In Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Since version 3.0.1, the timestamp type inference is disabled by default.
 Set the JSON option `inferTimestamp` to `true` to enable such type inference.